Maharshii5/SunspotDetection/SunspotDetector/README.md

 ## Author

-This application was created for the PRL Summer Internship Programme application, March 2025.
+This application was created for the PRL Summer Internship Programme, March 2025.

 ## License